He loves you….

 February is Teen Dating Violence Awareness Month, and statistics tell us that 1 in 3 high school age girls who are in a dating relationship are experiencing abuse.
 Teens are routinely subjected to physical, emotional and sexual abuse at the hands of their dating partners, and most are not equipped to cope with it.
 They suffer in silence, ashamed and embarrassed, feeling like they have nowhere to turn for help.
 Our daughters (and sons) need to understand the dynamics of dating abuse so they can avoid abusive relationships.
 They need to understand the early signs of abuse before it turns physical, and parents need to keep the lines of communication open.
 If you are an adult or teen who is experiencing abuse in your relationship and you are ready to seek help, contact the national domestic violence crisis line at 800.621.4673.
 If you are a parent interested in starting a conversation with your teen, the following organizations provide excellent resources:

 Are you concerned about your relationship or concerned for the safety of someone close to you?
-Use the Revved Up Kids Relationship Red Flags tool to identify possible precursors to abuse.
+Use the Revved Up Kids Relationship Red Flags and Bill of Rights tools to identify abusive behaviors and tendencies.